evidentlyai/evidently/docs/book/examples/cookbook_llm_judge.md

 description: How to create and evaluate an LLM judge.
 ---

-In this tutorial, we'll show you how to build an evaluator for a LLM system's outputs using another LLM as the judge.
+In this tutorial, we'll show you how to build an evaluator for text outputs using another LLM as the judge.
 This lets you automatically assess the quality of your system's responses based on your custom criteria.

 {% hint style="info" %}
 **You can also create LLM judges using no code**.
 This tutorial shows an open-source workflow that you can run locally using the Evidently Python library.
 You can also create and run LLM judges on the platform using [no-code interface](../evaluations/no_code_evals.md).